suchow/suchow.io/index.md

   feature: head.png
 ---

 I received my doctorate from Harvard in 2014.
-Now I'm a postdoctoral fellow at UC Berkeley, affiliated with the Institute of Cognitive and Brain Sciences; the Berkeley Artificial Intelligence Research Lab; and the Center for Technology, Society, and Policy.
+Now I'm a postdoctoral fellow at UC Berkeley, affiliated with the Institute of Cognitive and Brain Sciences; the Berkeley Artificial Intelligence Research Lab; the Social Science Matrix; and the Center for Technology, Society, and Policy.

 To get in touch, [send an email](mailto:suchow@berkeley.edu).